 The other day I saw several of the "Morse code" dashed lines so I decided to track them down.
 They're HVAC units around the neighborhood.
 It's been cold so I assume the sound is coming out the gas flue.
 When mine comes on the signal is quite strong.

 The older computer I'm using for the above microphone doesn't have quite enough gain so I built a simple preamplifier that steals power from a USB port and gives flat gain down to a couple of hertz.
 There's no reason to do better since the sound card doesn't go much below 10 hertz.
 It's built into an Altoids Mini tin:

 The RCA input connector is on the left and the cables to the right include 5 volts from an old USB cable and a monaural audio cable with a phono plug for the microphone input.

 Here's another microphone amplifier that boosts the gain at the low end, giving flat response to 1 Hz even when the sound card is rolling off by then.
 Examine the noise below 20 Hz using Spectrum Lab and determine the frequency where the gain just starts rolling off.
-Calculate C (0.47 uF in schematic) by dividing 5 uF by that frequency.
+Calculate C (0.1 uF in schematic) by dividing 2 uF by that frequency.
 The cap can be the nearest standard value.
 My plot showed a drop-off at 20 Hz and C calculates to 2 uF / 20 = 0.1 uF.
 With this capacitor in place the response looks "alive" down to 1 Hz.
 Overall gain may be increased by reducing the value of the 22k to as low as 4.7k.

 (My setup uses both red and black phone wires for +15 due to an earlier project.)
 I used a TL071 op-amp but many types will work fine; it's not a demanding application.
 Here's the LTSpice file.